A – Proposal for the creation at UNESCO-IHP of the

 Member voting about a new Member or removal of a Member will be proposed by the Chairman and evaluated by the LaSII Members during the annual meeting.
 50% of the present or virtual Member votes are required to approve a new Member; 67% of the present or virtual Member votes are required to remove a member.
 Voting is done in the absence of the potential candidate.

-An Observer or Associate can be proposed by any Member.
+An Observer or Affiliate can be proposed by any Member.
 This can be done at any time by an email to the Technical Secretary who will be distribute the proposal to all the LaSII Members.
-The new-Observer/Associate proposal must include a CV and statement-of-interest.
-After evaluation of the proposal, the LaSII Members will vote on the new observer or associate during the next LaSII annual meeting.
-50% of the present or virtual Member votes are required to approve a new Observer or associate.
+The new-Observer/Affiliate proposal must include a CV and statement-of-interest.
+After evaluation of the proposal, the LaSII Members will vote on the new observer or affiliate during the next LaSII annual meeting.
+50% of the present or virtual Member votes are required to approve a new Observer or affiliate.
 Voting is done in the absence of the potential candidate.

 For all other decisions (e.g. the location of the next annual meeting or symposium), approval requires 50% of the present/virtual Member votes.
 Decisions by ‘normal voting’ generally will be carried out during the LaSII annual meeting.

-Procedure for application for new Observers/Associates of the UNESCO Land Subsidence International Initiative (LaSII) from 2019
+Procedure for application for new Observers/Affiliates of the UNESCO Land Subsidence International Initiative (LaSII) from 2019

 Observers